Statistics New Zealand: Vision

 The department's "aim is that New Zealand increasingly gets the statistical information it needs to grow and prosper".

-The organisation has statistical excellence, integrity, confidentiality and data security, leading, connecting, and communicating as its values.
+The organisation's stated values are statistical excellence, integrity, confidentiality and data security, leading, connecting, and communicating.
 It says on its website: "By following these values, we aim to deliver accessible, relevant, and timely statistics for all New Zealanders.

-Confidentiality is not only a policy chosen by the department, but required by law.
-A section of the Statistics Act 1975 reads "No information from an individual schedule is to be separately published or disclosed [Section 37(3)], except as authorised by the Statistics Act (the Act permits others to see information from an individual schedule, but only when it is in a form that prevents identification of the respondent concerned, and then only under strict security conditions).
-This means government can not abuse personal information from a census by revealing (or threatening to reveal it) for dubious purposes.
-For example a particular person's income responses can not be handed over to a tax collection agency.
+Confidentiality is not only a policy chosen by the department but required by law.
+A section of the Statistics Act 1975 reads "No information from an individual schedule is to be separately published or disclosed [Section 37(3)], except as authorised by the Statistics Act (the act permits others to see information from an individual schedule, but only when it is in a form that prevents identification of the respondent concerned, and then only under strict security conditions).
+This means government cannot abuse personal information from a census by revealing (or threatening to reveal it) for dubious purposes.
+For example, a particular person's income responses cannot be handed over to a tax collection agency.

 The agency maintains an open copyright policy stating that, apart from images and content with specific copyright statement, users are free to use the work provided that Statistics New Zealand is attributed.